c00lgat/OBSIDIAN/Basic Command Syntax.md

 ---
 ## System Monitoring

-- top - lists all processes running, similar to task manager on windows.
+- `top` - lists all processes running, similar to task manager on windows.
-- df - report file system space usage. `df -h` makes the output more human readable.
+- `df` - report file system space usage. `df -h` makes the output more human readable.
-- du - estimate file space usage
+- `du` - estimate file space usage
-- dmesg - Show
+- `dmesg` - Show
-- iostat - input output statistics
+- `iostat` - input output statistics
-- netstat - prints network connection, all things internet connectivity
+- `netstat` - prints network connection, all things internet connectivity
-- free - displays the amount of free and used memory in the system
+- `free` - displays the amount of free and used memory in the system
-- cat \/proc/cpuinfo - proc stores info about the system cpu
+- `cat /proc/cpuinfo` - proc stores info about the system cpu
-- cat \/proc/meminfo - shows us information about the system memory
+- `cat /proc/meminfo` - shows us information about the system memory
 ---
 ## Log Monitoring
-Log Directory = /var/log - Directory that stores all the logs ll -more /var/log
+Log Directory = `/var/log` - Directory that stores all the logs `ls -more /var/log`
 We get a comprehensive list of all logs more boot log - gives us all boot logs, errors and or checks rebooting will generate a new boot file
-- boot - booting up logs
+- `boot` - booting up logs
-- chronyd = NTP -
+- `chronyd`
-- cron - daemon to execute scheduled commands.
+- `cron` - daemon to execute scheduled commands.
-- maillog - all information about our emails
+- `maillog` - all information about our emails
-- secure - records all logging in and log out information.
+- `secure` - records all logging in and log out information.
-- messages - every time there is an issue with our machine, we usually go to the messages log.
+- `messages` - every time there is an issue with our machine, we usually go to the messages log.
 Has all kinds of information, app information, processes information, system information etc.
   What is going on with our system, what failed and when it failed.
-- httpd
+- `httpd`

 ---
 ## System Maintenance Commands